 Tania is the Programme Director for the MA Education, Policy and Society course and teaches on courses related to this MA.
-She has been part of planning and setting up the BA Social Science programme and coordinates the core module Understanding the Social World.
+She teaches on the BA Social Sciences programme and was part of planning and setting up this programme.
 She also teaches on the (International) Child Studies programme and contributes more widely to teaching throughout the School.

 Tania supervises doctoral students and is happy to supervise in the following areas:

-For publications and further information please see her research profile.
+For publications and further information, please see Tania's research profile on PURE.